mohit-aggarwal-au/AfterPayCodingChallenge/README.md

 1. Program has been designed to consume transactions not necessarily in chronological order.
 2. For the sake of simplicity, Spring is not used.
-3. I have tried to keep code compact by removing boilerplate code - "the best code is no code at all"
-4. Code coverage stands at 100% for branch and 92% for line
+3. Code coverage stands at 100% for branch and 92% for line

 Assumptions -
 1. If a single transaction amount is more than threshold amount, that transaction will be considered as fraudulent.